Yoga is adaptable to every body type and requires knowledge of how our body is suited for each movement.

 Structurally speaking leg lifts or boat pose “Navasana” are the most traumatic exercise experiences for me while bike riding is the most structurally easy exercise.
 In leg lifts my torso has to nearly be on the floor to counterbalance my legs.
 In bicycle riding, my long legs provide great muscle mass for peddling while the short torso keeps my center of gravity lower.

-Many of you practicing yoga might get frustrated by why some postures are such a challenge when others can master such postural moves.
-It is really all about your physiology.
+Why some postures are such a challenge when others can master such postural moves easily.
+It is really all about our physiology.

 Here is a visual of the differences between torso body types, the weight and mass of the legs in comparison to the torso.